Use keytool to generate, import, and export certificates. By default, keytool creates a keystore file in the directory where it is run.

 Change to the directory where the certificate is to be run.

 Always generate the certificate in the directory containing the keystore and truststore files, by default domain-dir/config.
-For information on changing the location of these files, see To change the location of certificate files.
+For information on changing the location of these files, see Changing the Location of Certificate Files.

 Enter the following keytool command to generate the certificate in the keystore file, keystore.jks: